 The Constitution allows for absentia voting at general meetings.
 However, the Company is not implementing absentia voting methods such as voting via mail, email or fax for security, integrity and related considerations.
+Shareholder approval is required for any amendments to the Constitution.

-The Company Secretaries prepare minutes of general meetings, which incorporate substantial and relevant comments or gueries from shareholders relating to the agenda of the meeting and responses from the Board and management.
+The Company Secretaries prepare minutes of general meetings, which incorporate substantial and relevant comments or queries from shareholders relating to the agenda of the meeting and responses from the Board and management.
 These minutes are available to shareholders upon their requests.
 All minutes of general meetings will be published on the Company's website as soon as practicable.
-Minutes of the AGM and EGM held in 2023 were published on both the Company's website and SGXNet within one month from the respective meetings.
+Minutes of the AGM and EGM held in 2024 were published on both the Company's website and SGXNet within one month from the respective meetings.

 The Company is committed to rewarding shareholders fairly and sustainably, while balancing the payment of dividends with its capital requirements to ensure that the best interests of Keppel are served.
 While it does not have a formal dividend policy, the Company has a track record for distributing about 50% to 60% of its annual net profit as dividends.
 Any payment of interim dividend or, upon receipt of shareholders' approval at AGMs, final dividend, will be paid to all shareholders in an equitable and timely manner.
-For FY 2023, the Company will be paying out a total cash dividend of 34 cents per share to shareholders, on top of a distribution in specie of Seatrium Limited (formerly known as Sembcorp Marine Ltd) shares and a special dividend in specie of Keppel REIT units.